dewitt4/Cloud-Custodain/_sources/policy/lambda.txt

 Custodian provides for policy level execution against any CWE event stream.
 Each Custodian policy can be deployed as an independent Lambda function.
-The only difference between a Custodian policy that runs in Lambda and one that runs directly from the CLI in poll mode, is the specification of the events to subscribe to in the mode config block of the policy.
+The only difference between a Custodian policy that runs in Lambda and one that runs directly from the CLI in poll mode is the specification of the subscription of the events in the mode config block of the policy.

-Internally Custodian will reconstitute current state for all the resources in the event and execute the policy against them, matching against the policy filters, and applying the policy actions to matching resources.
+Internally Custodian will reconstitute current state for all the resources in the event, execute the policy against them, match against the policy filters, and apply the policy actions to matching resources.

-:ref:`Mu<mu>` is the letter after lambda, lambda is a keyword in python.
+:ref:`Mu<mu>` is the letter after Lambda, Lambda is a keyword in python.

 Configuration
 #############